MCP server

 Cursor calls knowledge_search against the knowledge base and incorporates the retrieved content into its response.

-To change the API key, context, or scope after installation, edit ~/.cursor/mcp.json directly or re-run the install command.
+To change the API key or context host after installation, edit ~/.cursor/mcp.json directly or re-run the install command.
 Re-running merges the new values over the existing entry:

 Open ~/.cursor/mcp.json and delete the "spectron" key from mcpServers.
 Cursor will no longer offer the Spectron tools in subsequent sessions.